MaroonCoffee/tesseract/README.md

 LetNum Stack: Stores numbers
 Literal numbers are pushed to LetNum stack
 Operations are executed immediately and not pushed onto the Operation stack
-+	Addition: Pop two values a and b, then push the result of a+b
+\+	Addition: Pop two values a and b, then push the result of a+b
--	Subtraction: Pop two values a and b, then push the result of b-a
+\-	Subtraction: Pop two values a and b, then push the result of b-a
-*	Multiplication: Pop two values a and b, then push the result of a*b /	Integer division: Pop two values a and b, then push the result of b/a, rounded down.
+\*	Multiplication: Pop two values a and b, then push the result of a\*b /	Integer division: Pop two values a and b, then push the result of b/a, rounded down.
 According to the specifications, if a is zero, ask the user what result they want.
 %	Modulo: Pop two values a and b, then push the remainder of the integer division of b/a.
 !
 Logical NOT: Pop a value.
 If the value is zero, push 1; otherwise, push zero.
-`	Greater than: Pop two values a and b, then push 1 if b>a, otherwise zero.
+\`	Greater than: Pop two values a and b, then push 1 if b>a, otherwise zero.
->	PC direction right
+\>	PC direction right
 <	PC direction left
 ^	PC direction up
 v	PC direction down